frankhale/toby/README.md

-toby
+Toby
 ====

 A small and simple YouTube video player written for Atom-Shell.
+Toby takes the path of least resistance.
+It provides a way to specify videos and a way to look them up and play them.
+Nothing more, nothing less.
+Getter done!
+Play the video and love life!

 ##Screenshots